ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 (Firefox - and clones - specific)

 You may wish to customize the font scheme (both for math or text) on the nLab, as well as tweak things such as the small edit box for comments.
+Try using the Stylish add-on if you are using Firefox; Stylish is a plug-in for firefox enabling you to customize websites; it is available [here](https://addons.mozilla.org/en-US/firefox/addon/2108).

+Currently, the following stylish themes are available:

-Try the [nLab Stylish theme](http://userstyles.org/styles/17934) theme if you are using Firefox.
-(Stylish is a plug-in for firefox enabling you to customize websites; it is available [here](https://addons.mozilla.org/en-US/firefox/addon/2108)).
-The nLab theme changes the fonts on the nLab to a serif-style, and makes the edit box much bigger for an overall more pleasant experience!
-Experienced users can also do this themselves by tweaking the CSS.
-You might also want to try a Firefox [extension](https://addons.mozilla.org/en-US/firefox/addon/4125) which allows you to edit the text box using your favourite text editor.
+* [nLab Stylish theme](http://userstyles.org/styles/17934) by [[Bruce Bartlett]].
+This nLab theme changes the fonts on the nLab to a serif-style, and makes the edit box much bigger for an overall more pleasant experience!
+* [nLab -- nCafe style](http://userstyles.org/styles/22800) by [[Daniel Schäppi]].
+This is based on Bruce Bartlett's theme but changes the overall colour scheme somewhat to something a little more like the n-Cafe.

 ## How to Download a Local Copy of the n-Lab ##